Gowerlabs/lumomat/README.md

     optode_idx: 5
 ```

-And we can extract information about all of them, for example, the unqiue wavelengths:
+And we can extract information about all of them, for example, the unique wavelengths:

 ```
 >> unique([enum.groups.nodes(node_idx).srcs.wl])